Spagettileg/reboot-pbf/README.md

 ```
 >NOTE: The `python` part of this command and the ones in other steps below assumes you are working with a windows operating system.
 Your Python command may differ, such as `python3` or `py`

-4. Activate the .venv with the command:
+4. Activate the .venv with the command in Linux Ubuntu.
+The /bin directory contains the activate file
 ```
-.venv\Scripts\activate
+source ./bin/activate
 ```
 This command may differ depending on your operating system.
 Suggest you refer to [Python Documentation on virtual environments](https://docs.python.org/3/library/venv.html) for further guidance.